invertase/react-native-firebase/docs/api/authentication.md

 # Authentication

-RNFirebase handles authentication for us out of the box, both with email/password-based authentication and through oauth providers (with a separate library to handle oauth providers).
+RNFirebase handles authentication for us out of the box, both with email/password-based authentication and through oauth providers (with a separate library to handle oauth providers, see [examples](#examples)).

 > Authentication requires Google Play services to be installed on Android.